apokryphus/advanced-combat-system/README.md

 ## 11. COMPATIBILITY
 - Disclaimer: I don't use this version personally.
-- Ghost mode merges fine.
-- Not sure about EE.
+- Overhauls such as `Ghost mode` and `W3EE` both require manual script merging.
-- Magic Spells has a few incompatibilities, like weapon buffs.
+- Magic Spells has a few incompatibilities, like weapon buffs showing up when they are not supposed to.
 This requires adding code to scripts within Magic Spells to fix this.

  <div align="right">